Yashking29/YesFood2/README.md

 This Application includes working on Mongo DB , React , Express and Node Js.
 And it also uses HTML css and Javascript for underlying structure

-This

-You don't have to ever use eject.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it